Relationship of the sense of coherence and e-health literacy with health anxiety in older women

 Künye

 Rostami, M., Bulut, S., Saadati, N., Saadati, S. Tabar, S. A., Zadhasn, Z. ...
 Parsakia, K. (2025).
-The impact of sense of coherence and e-health literacy on health anxiety in elderly women: A cross-sectional study.
+Relationship of the sense of coherence and e-health literacy with health anxiety in older women.
 Iranian Journal of Ageing, 20(3), 1-22. https://www.doi.org/10.32598/sija.2024.3875.1

 Onay